-A number of new IRS tools are now live for the new expanded Child Tax Credit in 2021 that was part of the American Rescue Plan legislation passed by Democrats in Congress and signed by President Biden in March.
+A number of new IRS tools are now live for the new expanded Child Tax Credit.
 The tools will allow American parents to check their eligibility for the advance tax credit payments, provide the ability for non tax-filers to register to receive the credit, provide the ability to unenroll or opt out from receiving advance payments, and make other tax credit status changes.
 The rest of this article will give a breakdown of what you should know about the Child Tax Credit portal and other credit tools before payments start going out on July 15.

 Advance Child Tax Credit Tools: